Bassim47/java-vision/README.md

 | ---- | ----------- |
 |[**index.html**](src/main/webapp/index.html)|User interface to drop images or specify URLs|
 |[**vision.js**](src/main/webapp/js/vision.js)|Captures the drag and drop or URL specification and calls the server API|

-## Going further

-Why stop there?
-Here are some suggestions you can try to extend the application:
-* Alchemy Vision has another API that we don't use in the app, the Scene Text to identify text in an image.
-This would make a good addition to the image tagging and face detection.
-* The [Watson Visual Recognition](https://console.ng.bluemix.net/catalog/services/visual_recognition) service in Bluemix brings its own set of tags but more importantly it can be trained with your own classifiers.
-[This demo](https://github.com/watson-developer-cloud/visual-recognition-nodejs) is a good starting point.

 ## Troubleshooting